 Step 4: Clean the vacuum.

 If you have a bagless vacuum, you need to empty it into a trash bag when you’re done, seal the trash bag and throw it OUTSIDE.
-Then clean the canister with hot soap and water.
-Vacuuming will cause the flea eggs to WAKE up and they’ll hatch and crawl out of your vacuum if you don't empty and clean it properly.
+Then clean the canister and any detachable hose extensions you've used with hot soap and water.
+Vacuuming will cause the flea eggs to WAKE up, and they’ll hatch and crawl out of your vacuum if you don't empty and clean it properly.
 If you have a vacuum with a bag, then you need to take the bag out to the trash right away.